l-ada/PAAI_final_project/README.md

-This is a modified code from [this github repository](https://github.com/TeaPearce/Conditional_Diffusion_MNIST).
+A diffusion model on MNIST dataset based on the modified code from [this github repository](https://github.com/TeaPearce/Conditional_Diffusion_MNIST).

-In it I experiment with making illusions based on [this article](https://dangeng.github.io/visual_anagrams/) ...
+In it I experiment with making illusions based on approach from [this article](https://dangeng.github.io/visual_anagrams/) ...

 Other sources: